google/highway/g3doc/quick_reference.md

     order to test each supported target.
 Calling with `b == 0` restores the normal `SupportedTargets` behavior.

+**Note on `HWY_ARCH_WASM`**.
+The target is automatically detected and enabled;
+compiler flags such as -msimd128 are not required.
+This auto-detection behavior is consistent with other architectures (e.g., AVX2, NEON).
+Developers wishing to disable the `HWY_ARCH_WASM` target (e.g., to increase browser compatibility, or workaround compiler bugs) should use the `HWY_DISABLED_TARGETS` macro.

 ## Operations

 In the following, the argument or return type `V` denotes a vector with `N`